TadiT7/treble_experimentations_wiki/Moto-G22.md

 just type
--`python mtk rl foldername --skip userdata` to dump all partitions except userdata, copy boot_*.bin, vbmeta_*.bin after complete, follow the steps to unlock bootloader, search the commands in MTKClient readme and flash vbmeta_*.bin from dump in fastboot with this command -`fastboot --disable-verity --disable-verification flash vbmeta vbmeta_*.bin`
+-`python mtk rl foldername --skip userdata` to dump all partitions except userdata, copy boot_*.bin, vbmeta_*.bin after complete, follow the steps to unlock bootloader, search the commands in MTKClient readme and flash vbmeta.img.empty from mtkclient folder with this command -`python mtk w vbmeta vbmeta.img.empty`

 Now the actual installation begins
 - `fastboot reboot fastboot` to boot into fastbootd, this is necessary to access system/vendor/product/... partitions